Why does my home battery drain when Octopus charges my EV?

 Once the off-peak window closes, your battery switches to discharge mode.
 This is where the conflict happens.

-Octopus Intelligent Go does not stop at 05:30.
-It can schedule additional EV sessions at any point during the day — whenever the grid is clean or cheap — without telling your battery.
+Intelligent Octopus Go has a core overnight cheap window, but it can also schedule additional EV sessions outside that window when Octopus's smart charging logic decides it can serve your requested charge cheaply or cleanly.
+Your battery is not automatically told about that session.
 When a daytime session starts, your EV charger begins drawing power.
 Your battery sees the household load increase and does what it is configured to do in discharge mode: it supplies that demand.

 The result: